"

 Discussion

 Because [latex]m[/latex] and [latex]R[/latex] cancel, the result [latex]v={\left(\frac{4}{3}\text{gh}\right)}^{1/2}[/latex] is valid for any solid cylinder, implying that all solid cylinders will roll down an incline at the same rate independent of their masses and sizes.
 (Rolling cylinders down inclines is what Galileo actually did to show that objects fall at the same rate independent of mass.)
 Note that if the cylinder slid without friction down the incline without rolling, then the entire gravitational potential energy would go into translational kinetic energy.
-Thus, [latex]\frac{1}{2}{\text{mv}}^{2}=\text{mgh}[/latex] and [latex]v=\left(2\text{gh}{\right)}^{1/2}[/latex], which is 22% greater than [latex]\left(4\text{gh}/3{\right)}^{1/2}[/latex].
+Thus, [latex]\frac{1}{2}{\text{mv}}^{2}=\text{mgh}[/latex] and [latex]v=\left(2\text{gh}\right)^{1/2}[/latex], which is 22% greater than [latex]\left(4\text{gh}/3\right)^{1/2}[/latex].
 That is, the cylinder would go faster at the bottom.

 Check Your Understanding

-Analogy of Rotational and Translational Kinetic EnergyIs rotational kinetic energy completely analogous to translational kinetic energy?
-What, if any, are their differences?
-Give an example of each type of kinetic energy.
+Is rotational kinetic energy completely analogous to translational kinetic energy?
+What are their differences, if any?
+Provide an example of each type of kinetic energy.

 PhET Explorations: My Solar System